oliverjam/eslint-config-react-minimal/README.md

 ### Environments

 ESLint doesn't know where your code is going to run, so it can't make assumptions about what may be available in the environment.
-This config configures browser, ES6 and Jest environments.
-This means the linter won't complain that `fetch` or `test` are undefined, since it knows they're available on the global scope.
+This config sets browser & ES6 environments.
+This means the linter won't complain that globals like `fetch` are undefined, since it knows they're available on the global scope.

+It also assumes you're working within an ES Module environment (e.g. using JS `import` rather than Node `require`).

 ## Rules